 The fees are currently increased by a fixed percentage on July 1st of each year.
 The percentages are:

-Foothill/Eastern Areas of Benefit: 2.206% San Joaquin Hills Areas of Benefit: 2.667% square feet, including each floor of multiple story buildings.
-A timeshare facility also is assessed at the non-residential rate for the gross square feet.
+Foothill/Eastern Areas of Benefit: 2.206% San Joaquin Hills Areas of Benefit: 2.667%

 How are fees charged for a hotel?